-Artificial tear drops come in watery versions, oily or gel versions and even ointments with the consistency of Vaseline!
-(Never use Vaseline on your eyes though, it is not made to be go on the eye).
+Artificial tear drops come in watery versions, oily or gel versions and even ointments with the consistency of petroleum jelly (Vaseline)!
+Try not to use petroleum jelly around your eyes, it is not made to go on the eye).
 The watery versions are often all that are needed when dry eye symptoms are mild or infrequent.
 More severe dry eyes may require oily or gel preparations for comfort.
 Severe dry eyes, especially due to problems with eye closure, may require using ointments on the eye overnight.
 As you might imagine, your vision will be more blurred if you are using an oily or gel drop and particularly blurred by using ointments.
 For this reason, people will commonly avoid the oily or gel versions and ointment during times when sharper vision is needed.
 In some cases however, severe dry eye will require the use of these thicker preparations for comfort and optimal ocular health.